evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 ## Performance

-The Nissan Ariya 87kWh has a maximum power of 178KW (242hp).
-The total torque is 300nm.
+The Nissan Ariya 87kWh has a maximum power of 178 KW (242 hp/239 bhp).
+The total torque is 300 nm (221 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7,5 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging